particle-iot/docs/src/content/getting-started/products/security.md

 - <i class="ion-cloud"></i> **Cloud**: The Particle cloud keeps a record of devices and their associated Product IDs
-- <i class="im-devices-icon"></i> **Device**: The device itself will report a Product ID when coming online based on the firmware running on the device
+- <i class="im-devices-icon"></i> **Device**: The device itself will report a Product ID when coming online based on the firmware running on the device, but only with Device OS 3.x and earlier.

 Your goal as a product creator is to **ensure that both of these Product ID definitions match** for the devices that should behave as your product.
 When both of these IDs